 The results were advertised, the starvation diets and detraining leading up to those results were not.
 HIT went on to become a popular way to bulk up despite a mounting pile of evidence that it didn’t work very well.

 Over the past five decades, research has consistently shown that slow lifting isn’t a good way to build muscle (study, study, study).
 Neither is low-volume training (systematic review).
-Taking sets to all-out failure doesn’t help either (study, study).
+Taking sets to total muscle failure doesn’t help either, except with isolation lifts for beginner lifters (study, study).

 However, research has also shown that many muscle-building adaptations are permanent.
 This means that recovering muscle mass is much easier than gaining it in the first place.
 Gaining muscle tends to be fairly slow, but people can rebuild tremendous amounts of muscle in extremely short periods of time.